-Our services are paid for by student fees and support from the SGA, so you'll never be asked to pay a consultant at your appointment.
+Our services are paid for by student fees, so you'll never be asked to pay a consultant at your appointment.
 If you've paid your tuition bill, you've already paid for our services!

 When you meet with a consultant, whether virtually or in person, you'll start with conversation.
 Your consultant will ask where you're struggling or what questions you have, and what you would like to focus on for the appointment.
 Then you'll dive in to the work.
 The consultant may ask you to read portions of your work out loud, or they may read a section to you.
 Your consultant will ask thought-provoking questions to encourage a dialogue about the assignment and how you are meeting the instructor's goals.
 However, YOU control the pace and the focus of your appointment.

 At the end of the appointment, the consultant will write up a summary of what you accomplished together during the consultation.
 This summary is entered into TutorTrac, and will be emailed to you--and will serve as proof of your visit if your instructor required the visit or will give extra points for using the center.